xuankimtran/docs-1/pages/katalon-analytics/docs/kt_invite_user_org.md

 By default, you become the Owner of the Organization you have created.

+The Owner can manage the Organization, Teams, Users, Projects, licenses, plugins, and subscriptions.

 The Owner can also transfer ownership to another member.

 * **Admin**